- Oops!Something went wrong.Please try again later.

 Income tax benefit

-Net loss per share applicable to common stockholders — basic and diluted
+Net income (loss) per share applicable to common stockholders — basic and diluted

-Weighted-average number of common shares used in net loss per share applicable to common stockholders— basic and diluted
+Weighted-average number of common shares used in net income (loss) per share applicable to common stockholders:

 Concert Pharmaceuticals, Inc.